opendevsecops/guide-aws-hacking/README.md

 ## Introduction

 When you hear about AWS security vulnerabilities we often think of misconfigured S3 buckets.
 No wonder.
-For some uknown reason s3 buckets happen to be really hard to get right in the majority of organisations and every bucket ever created is a one click away from complete security disaster.
+For some uknown reason s3 buckets happen to be particularly tricky to get right in the majority of organisations and every bucket ever created is a one click away from complete security disaster.

 Although s3 buckets are the pinnacle of AWS security, there is so much more one can do.
 And as it happens, attackers do!